-Badger Gap and Little Tenant Spring Trails is a 9.6 mile lightly trafficked out and back trail located near Bakersfield, CA that offers the chance to see wildlife and is rated as moderate.
+Badger Gap and Little Tenant Spring Trails is a 9.6 mile lightly trafficked out and back trail located near Bakersfield, California that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 off road driving